 Detecting changes in your health condition

-- Our staff are trained to detect any changes in your health.
+- Our staff are trained to detect changes in your health

-- You and your loved ones can help by letting staff know if you do not feel well, if you think that your health condition has changed, or if you think that something does not feel ‘right’.
+- You and your loved ones can help by letting staff know if you do not feel well, if you think that your health condition has changed, of if you think that something does not feel ‘right’